across the world

 The Life Insurance Industry

-The drop in the 10-year treasury was impacting carriers prior to the pandemic, and now with the dislocation in the market we will see a lot of changes in:
+The drop in the 10-year treasury was impacting carriers prior to the pandemic.
+Now, with the dislocation in the market, we will see a lot of changes in:

 - Pricing increases and product discontinuation

 - Underwriting: traditional means of having an examiner come to your home or office for blood and urine, is no longer viable.
 Companies are allowing people to electronically upload their Dr records into a portal for a review.
-Something that should have been available a long time ago, but apparently took an event like this to pull them into a new way of doing things.
+Something that should have been available a long time ago.
+Apparently, it took an event like this to pull them into a new way of doing things.

 - Reinsurance and death benefit decreases

-The solution lies in joining hands with a top outsourcing insurance accounting agency like Cogneesol that can offer you with quality insurance back-office services.
-It has been providing cost-effective services to insurers worldwide for the last 12 years and has one of the best infrastructure and an expert insurance team in place.
-So, get in touch with it and start your 14-day free trial to ensure your customers do not suffer amidst the COVID-19 outbreak due to a lack of resources.
+The solution to the impact of COVID-19 on the insurance industry lies in joining hands with a top outsourcing insurance accounting agency like Cogneesol, specializing in quality insurance back-office services.
+With 12 years of experience providing cost-effective solutions to insurers worldwide, our exceptional infrastructure and expert insurance team are at your disposal.
+Start your 14-day free trial today to ensure your customers do not suffer amidst the COVID-19 outbreak due to a lack of resources.